-Concussions are a common form of injury that impact thousands of Americans each year.
+Concussions are a common form of injury that impacts thousands of Americans each year.
 What exactly is a concussion, and how can it affect your brain and long-term health after a car wreck?
 Our South Carolina car accident lawyer explains what you need to know about concussive injuries, and how to get legal help if you’ve suffered a concussion due to a car accident.

-1. Concussions or “mild traumatic brain injuries” are often anything but mild.7 facts to help you after suffering a concussion in a car accident
+1. Concussions or “mild traumatic brain injuries,” are often anything but mild.7 facts to help you after suffering a concussion in a car accident

 A concussion, also known as a mild traumatic brain injury (mTBI), can lead to everything from short-term memory loss to long-term personality change.
 If you sustained a concussion, please do not assume that "you should be fine by now" simply because an emergency room doctor told you it was "only a concussion."
 Too many people in South Carolina suffer lingering effects of mTBI and choose not to pursue proper medical care because they have been convinced that a concussion is a minor incident.
 Any injury to the brain must be taken seriously, and all symptoms should be properly addressed.